notuntoward/ref/obsidian/Obsidian Share Vault/Obsidian/Obsidian Multicomputer Sync.md

 So maybe you don't need Obsidian sync afterall, unless phone, Linux or MacOS is important.
 Therefore, now that I've finished [[Obsidian/Obsidian and GIT Repo.md#Separating Obsidian and refwrangle code checkins |Separating Obsidian and refwrangle code checkins]], maybe I don't need Obsidian sync.
 That is, unless [[Obsidian/Obsidian Multicomputer Sync.md#Disruptive Obsidian popup: "has been modified externally, merging changes automatically" |Disruptive Obsidian popup: "has been modified externally, merging changes automatically"]] are still there, or if I re-experience [[Obsidian/Obsidian Multicomputer Sync.md#Synced Windows/MacOS hotkeys conflict and overwrite |Synced Windows/MacOS hotkeys conflict and overwrite]].
 # Official Obsidian Sync
-Low cost makes sense once I figure out [[Evernote Import To Obsidian]], easily justifying this small extra expense.
+Low cost makes sense once I figure out [[Evernote to Obsidian and Zotero]], easily justifying this small extra expense.
 But what problems does this solve or cause?
 (Evernote is $[10.83/mo](https://evernote.com/compare-plans))
 ## What's available in Obsidian sync
 From: [Obsidian Sync](https://obsidian.md/sync)
 - price